Getting Better RV Wi-Fi Internet

 But all too often, attempts to use public Wi-Fi as an internet source while traveling in an RV or boat are disappointing.
 You may, at best, get just one out of those three (usually free!).

-In short, relying on using Wi-Fi as an internet source on the road is usually more trouble than it's worth for those with demanding needs.
+In short, relying on Wi-Fi as an internet source on the road is usually more trouble than it's worth for those with demanding needs.

-But if you understand the limitations and realities of using Wi-Fi as an internet source, having gear to take advantage of public Wi-Fi in your RV travels can actually be a valuable part a mobile internet arsenal.
+But if you understand the limitations and realities of using Wi-Fi as an internet source, having gear to take advantage of public Wi-Fi in your RV travels can actually be a valuable part of a mobile internet arsenal.

-Wi-Fi may be particularly useful in places where cellular may be lacking, and the capability to tap into public Wi-Fi sources can prove worthwhile as a back-up internet source.
+Wi-Fi may be particularly useful in places where cellular may be lacking, and the capability to tap into public Wi-Fi sources can prove worthwhile as a backup internet source.

 For more on what Wi-Fi is and the basics of the technology, see our guide: